ralna/GALAHAD/doc/Julia/rst-dir/ugo_functions.rst

 	*
 		- eval_status

-		- is a scalar variable of type Int32, that is used to indicate if objective function and its derivatives can be provided (see above).
+		- is a scalar variable of type INT, that is used to indicate if objective function and its derivatives can be provided (see above).

 	*
 		- x